rust-lang/rfcs/text/0000-target-tier-policy.md

 Note: some tier 2 platforms additionally have binaries built to run on them as a host (such as `rustc` and `cargo`).
 Such a platform must meet all the requirements above, and must additionally get the compiler and infrastructure team to approve the building of host tools.
+Depending on the target and its capabilities, this may include only `rustc` and `cargo`, or may include additional tools such as `clippy` and `rustfmt`.

 ## Tier 1 target policy